cicero78M/Cicero_V2/docs/login_api.md

 - `/api/auth/login` for client operators,
 - `/api/auth/user-login` and `/api/auth/user-register` for regular users,
 - `/api/auth/dashboard-register` and `/api/auth/dashboard-login` for the web dashboard,
-- `/api/auth/dashboard-password-reset/request` and `/api/auth/dashboard-password-reset/confirm` for dashboard password recovery.
+- `/api/auth/dashboard-password-reset/request` and `/api/auth/dashboard-password-reset/confirm` for dashboard password recovery (aliases available at `/api/auth/password-reset/request` and `/api/auth/password-reset/confirm`).

 All return a JSON Web Token (JWT) that must be included in subsequent requests unless noted otherwise.